gbif/hp-gb32/travel-accommodation.md

 ### How to get to/from venues

-Information on how to get to and from the venues will be provided shortly.
+The local organizer is looking into providing shuttle service to/from the meeting venue.
+In order to set this up, we will need to know where people are staying.
+The GBIF Secretariat will at some point contact all registered attendees and ask for hotel location for those who are interested in using the shuttle service so that the pick-up points can be arranged.

 ## Map
-The location of the meeting venues and some of the nearest hotels can be found in the map below or by clicking here ADD LINK.
+The location of the meeting venues and some of the nearest hotels can be found in the map below or by clicking [here](https://www.google.com/maps/d/u/1/edit?mid=10elMgkKZAvQA2lo6P9cL1pjYGV_iOv0&usp=sharing).

 <iframe src="https://www.google.com/maps/d/embed?mid=10elMgkKZAvQA2lo6P9cL1pjYGV_iOv0&hl=en&ehbc=2E312F" width="640" height="480"></iframe>